 Read on to learn more about their history, reputation today and how they can impact your home value.

 Named for their bumpy-like appearance, popcorn ceilings were a popular design feature from the 1950s to the early 1990s.
-These ceilings were popular because they were functional.
-They were less expensive, easier to put up than other ceiling options and hid many imperfections.
-Like carpet, they also helped to dampen sound, making them popular in apartment buildings and schools.
+They were functional, less expensive, easier to put up than other ceiling options, and hid many imperfections.
+Like carpet, they also helped dampen sound, making them popular in apartment buildings and schools.

 Unfortunately, the main ingredient in the popcorn ceiling was asbestos, a natural mineral and carcinogen which can cause serious health issues such as lung cancer and mesothelioma.

-When asbestos was banned in the U.S. under the Clean Air Act in the late 1970s, manufacturers switched to other safer materials.
-However, most homes built during the popularity of popcorn ceilings were left with the materials.
-And many homes still have these ceilings today.
+When asbestos was banned in the U.S. under the Clean Air Act in the late 1970s, manufacturers switched to safer materials.
+However, most homes built before that time still contained dangerous materials.
+And believe it or not, many homes of today still have these ceilings.

-Popcorn ceilings are rarely used in new builds today.
-Because of their negative reputation over the years, they are considered outdated and can decrease your home value.
+Popcorn ceilings are rarely used in new builds because of their negative reputation and how they reflect light in a room.
+Over the years, they have been considered outdated and can decrease your home value.

 While popcorn ceilings are not a health risk if left alone, many homeowners choose to safely remove them for resale value or for a more updated look.
-This includes ceiling designs that are smooth, have modern ceiling textures or incorporate various panelings.
+Popular ceiling designs are smooth, have modern ceiling textures, and incorporate various panelings.

 Aaron’s Painting and Remodeling can help you safely remove the popcorn ceiling in your home.
-Our exceptional construction services are guaranteed to bring comfort, style and efficiency to your home.
+We are committed to bringing comfort, style and efficiency to your home at a fair price.
+With more than a decade of experience, we look forward to bringing our expertise to your home.

 Contact us today at (913) 730-3990 to get your free estimate.